microfossil/particle-scanner/README.md

 ### 4. Assemble camera

 Attach the camera to the camera holder using 2 x 10mm M3 bolts and nuts. **It is difficult to line up the angles perfectly, DO NOT FORCE IT!
 The bolts will screw in easily if correct.** Hint: try to do both at the same time, rather than one at a time.
 Once both are in, screw in all the way with fingers, then use a screwdriver for the final tighten.
+Secure the bottom of the lens to the holder with a rubber band or tie.

 ![24 V PS](docs/images/IMG_4672.jpg) ![24 V PS](docs/images/IMG_4673.jpg)